2ndSightLab/ai-tracker/issues.md

 🟡 Clarify what the domain names are for in the prompts for env config - do i need the org domain in all cases?

 🟡 add a help function for all configuration items - type h and it writes the info then prompts again

-🟡 request what kind of env up front - management, jobs, web, test, other and display corresponding list of resources to deploy

 🟡 review code and reduce redundant code